 Young babies need to feed at night, and their circadian rhythm is still immature.
 Because of that reason, even the researcher says that cry-it-out sleep training is inappropriate for babies under 5-6 months old (1-2).

-For that reason, I am glad that Baby, We’re Home!
-Now Let’s Sleep does not enforce any specific sleep training method.
+For that reason, I am glad that this Newborn Sleep Course does not enforce any specific sleep training method.

 Rather than focusing on any specific sleep training method, Andrea’s goal by delivering this course is to teach the basics of newborn sleep to expectant moms or exhausted new moms.